Well-posedness and stability analysis of a landscape evolution model: Introduction

 On the other side, the stream incision law is used when the surface is bedrock, because in this case the sediment transport is limited by the resistance of the bedrock to the shear stress caused by the water flux.
 This is modeled by an erosion source term in the equation of surface height evolution, as described in \cite{howard_channel_1983}.
 The sediments removed from the soil by the erosion are supposed to be dissolved in water, thus are transported by the water flux.
 This stream incision law is described below, in Section~\ref{sec_model}.
 This case, that we study in this paper is called the detachment limited case.\\

-In this paper, we study a system of partial differential equations describing the erosion of the soil by water, which had been described in \cite{chen_equations_2014}, Section 4.
-This model attempts to be as accurate as possible, while remaining simple enough to be studied.
-It includes the modeling of the water flow, the erosion of the surface by water, the transport and deposition of sediments, and the creeping effect.
-The physical principles taken in account are: \begin{itemize} \item The conservation law for water and sediments dissolved in water, \item Water flows proportionally to the gradient of the free surface elevation, \item The stream incision law: the erosion grows with the water speed and the water height, \item The sedimentation rate is proportional to the concentration of sediments in water, \item The creeping effect: the soil is subject to a diffusion process. \end{itemize} Other effects, such as infiltration, vegetation, wind, or ice formation are neglected.
+In this paper, we study a system of partial differential equations describing the erosion of the soil by water, which had been proposed in \cite{chen_equations_2014}, Section 4.
+It includes the modeling of the water flow, the erosion of the surface by water, the transport and deposition of sediments, and the creep effect.
+The characteristic fluid velocity is usually much larger than the erosion rate: in order to describe pattern formation, we only consider large scale fluctuations of the fluid velocity.
+As a result, we assume that the fluid velocity is proportional to the gradient of the free surface elevation.The other physical principles taken in account are: \begin{itemize} \item The conservation law for water and sediments dissolved in water, \item The stream incision law: the erosion grows with the water speed and the water height, \item The sedimentation rate is proportional to the concentration of sediments in water, \item The creep effect: the soil is subject to a diffusion process. \end{itemize} Other effects, such as infiltration, vegetation, wind, or ice formation are neglected.
+Moreover, we suppose that the bottom surface is constituted by one type of sediments.
 The system studied in this article models the time evolution of the soil and of the fluid.
 This system is composed by the following three partial differential equations: